PotatoCP/termid-x/README.md

 # Termid-x

-Termid-x ("Terminal IDX") is a small C++ project that implements a simple order/market engine.
-Unlike most order book projects, we keep track of order books of many entities.
-We also keep store the user account that buy or sells each entity.
+Termid-x ("Terminal IDX") is a C++ project that implements a simple order/market engine.
+There is an order book for each entity, and we also track the owned entities of each account in the market.

 ## Market Engine
 This is the core of our project.
 It stores the open orders, all entities, and all accounts.
 We also keep track of trade histories here.